raiden-network/webui/README.md

 ### Using the WebUI

-If you want to learn how to use the Raiden WebUI an [updated tutorial](https://docs.raiden.network/the-raiden-web-interface) has been published in the new documentation for Raiden.
+If you want to learn how to use the Raiden WebUI an [updated tutorial](https://raiden-network.readthedocs.io/en/latest/the-raiden-web-interface/the-raiden-web-interface.html) has been published in the documentation for Raiden.

 ### Prerequisites